MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-tools.md

 ---
 title: Contoso real estate developer tools
-description: Modern cloud development includes tools to enable you to develop, debug, build, deploy, and test your application. ms.topic: conceptual ms.date: 05/23/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Learn modern cloud development with Contoso real estate, including tools to enable you to develop, debug, build, deploy, and test your application. ms.topic: conceptual ms.date: 05/23/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
 ---

-# What are modern cloud development tools and practices
+# Modern cloud development with Contoso real estate

 Modern cloud development used in the Contoso Real Estate solution includes tools to enable you to develop, debug, build, deploy, and test your application.